Riff-Technologies/deployer-azs-extension/README.md

 - Without the API key, Deployer uses regex to find the stored procedure name after the `ALTER` or `CREATE` keyword.
 - Once identified, the current procedure version is pulled from the server for comparison.

+---

 ### View Procedure Definition

 1. Select a procedure name in the editor.
 2. Open the command pallet (`CMD + p`) and select `Deployer: View Procedure Definition`.
-   - Or right-click the selected procuedre in the editor and choose `Deployer: View Procedure Definition` from the context menu.
+   - Or right-click the selected procedure in the editor and choose `Deployer: View Procedure Definition` from the context menu.
 3. Select the connection to pull the current procedure from.
-4. The procedure will be displayed in a new editor
+4. The procedure will be displayed in a new editor.

 **What does it do?**

-- A SQL command is run for the selection that pulls the procedure definition from the selected connection
+- A SQL command is run for the selection that pulls the procedure definition from the selected connection.

+---

 ### Optimize SQL - BETA

 _Optimize SQL requires OpenAI API Key_

 1. Open the command pallet (`CMD + p`) and select `Deployer: Optimize SQL`.
-2. Select the file to optimize
+2. Select the file to optimize.
-3. A diff will appear with the current and optimized SQL
+3. A diff will appear with the current and optimized SQL.

 **What does it do?**

-- The file is sent to OpenAI servers with a request to optimize it
+- The file is sent to OpenAI servers with a request to optimize it.
-- This feature is in BETA and will be improved in future releases
+- This feature is in BETA and will be improved in future releases.

+---

 ### Set OpenAI API Key